-cross-cutting Surface transport Industry Energy supply Make electricity cheaper.
+Table 4.2 Priority policy recommendations for the next year for the UK Government (bold = priority actions for the remainder of this year) Cross-cutting Surface transport Industry Energy supply Make electricity cheaper.
 Strengthen the UK ETS.
 Publish an action plan for Net Zero skills.
 Publish a strategy for workers and communities affected by the transition.
 Strengthen NAP3 Reinstate the phase out of new fossil-fuel cars and vans by 2030.
 Remove planning barriers for EV chargers.
 Accelerate EV van uptake.
 Publish local transport plan guidance.
 Develop policies for electrification.
 Implement plans for decarbonising iron and steel.
-Effectively desig and implement the upcoming renewable energy CfD auctions.
-Remove planning barriers for onshore wind Publish a strateg for full decarbonisation of electricity.
-Ensure network with a vision that includes clear Buildings Agriculture and land use capacity to meet growing objectives and targets and reorganise government Reinstate the new boiler phase-out to cover all homes.
-Provide funding and delivery support for tree planting. need.
-Publish the Strategic Spatia Energy Plan and adaptation policy.
+Effectively design and implement the upcoming renewable energy CfD auctions.
+Remove planning barriers for onshore wind.
+Publish a strategy for full decarbonisation of electricity. with a vision that includes clear Buildings Agriculture and land use Ensure network capacity to most growing objectives and targets and reorganise government Reinstate the new boiler phase-out to cover all homes.
+Provide funding and delivery support for tree planting.
+Publish the Strategic Spatial Energy Plan and adaptation policy.
 Make overall planning policy consistent with Net Zero.
 Publish guidance for business use of carbon offsets.
 Improve public engagement on low-carbon choices.
 Develop risk mitigation and alternative plans.
 Reinstate requirements on landlords to improve energy efficiency in rented properties.
 Remove planning barriers for heat pumps.
 Introduce a comprehensive programme for decarbonisation of public sector buildings.
 Accelerate heat pump roll-out.
 Simplify the strategic decision on the role of hydrogen for heat.
 Implement a delivery mechanism for peatland restoration.
 Publish the land use framework. identify low- regret infrastructure investments. • Limit expansion of fossil fuel production.
 Waste Aviation Engineered removals International Address rising energy from waste emissions. • Stop airport expansion without a UK- wide capacity- management framework.
 Finalise business models for large- scale deployment of engineered removals.
 Set an ambitious 2035 NDC in line with UK's path to Net Zero.
 Transparently report on UK progress and international commitments.